Wamena: Climate

 Wamena features a tropical rainforest climate (Köppen Af), albeit a relatively mild version due to its high altitude.

 Economy

 Wamena claims a broader variety of fresh fruits and vegetables than other regions in Papua.
 On early 6 June 2013, a modern market was built in the town center to allow traditional farmers to sell their harvests at a proper price.

 Transport

 Because of its relatively isolated location, the main form of access to the area is air travel.
-The town and the surrounding valley are served by the only Wamena Airport, which can accommodate the TNI's Hercules airplanes.
+The town and the surrounding valley are served by the only Wamena Airport, which can accommodate the TNI's (Indonesian National Armed Forces) Hercules airplanes.
 Dimonim Air, Trigana Air, Aviastar Mandiri, Susi Air, Merpati and Wings Air serve the airport.
 The airport was razed by fire on 26 September 2011; all buildings including the departure and arrival terminals were engulfed by fire.

 Parts of Trans-Papua Highway is passing Wamena, linking the town by road with cities across Papua such as Jayapura.